-For details, please contact the CAQC Secretariat by phone at 780 427 8921, by fax at 780 641 9783, or by e-mail at caqc@gov.ab.ca.
+For details, please contact the CAQC Secretariat by phone at 780 427 8921 or by e-mail at caqc@gov.ab.ca.

 2.3 NON-RESIDENT INSTITUTIONS - DEGREE PROGRAM APPROVAL PROCESS

 January 2006 With revisions to April 2015

 In order to assure the quality of degree programming, all degree programs offered in Alberta, other than degrees in divinity, must be approved by the Minister of Advanced Education.
 Non-resident post-secondary institutions seeking to offer new degree programs in Alberta may do so under the terms of the Post-secondary Learning Act (Appendix A) and the Programs of Study Regulation (AR 91/2009) (Appendix A).